stan-dev/design-docs/designs/0003-parallel_autodiff.md

 1. Very user unfriendly due to the requirement to pack and unpack data and parameters passed into the function.
 2. The user must provide a sensible sharding block size.
-No work load balancing is done during execution.
-3. Vectorization must be traded for parallelism in most applications.
+3. Vectorization must be traded for parallelism in most applications (users have to pack work into shards).

 In short, we currently make it very hard for users to use parallelism and moreover the current facility cannot speed up problems where we